webda2l/symfony-docs/notifier.rst

     The ``Primotexto``, ``Sipgate`` and ``Sweego`` integrations were introduced in Symfony 7.2.

-.. versionadded:: 7.3

-    Webhook support for the ``Brevo`` integration was introduced in Symfony 7.3.

 .. deprecated:: 7.1

     The `Sms77`_ integration is deprecated since